ueberdosis/hocuspocus/docs/src/docPages/api/extensions/monitor.md

       osMetricsInterval: 10000,

       // [optional] you can launch the dashboard on a different port. if set to null,
-      // the dashboard will run on the same port hocuspocus it self is running.
+      // the dashboard will run on the same port Hocuspocus it self is running.
       // defaults to "null"
       port: null,